 Results

 The EORP-AF General Long-Term Registry enrolled 701 patients with AF from 2013 to 2016 at 25 cardiology centers within Poland.
-Among them, 683 patients had data on CAD and PAD, therefore included into presented analysis (Figure 1).

-Clinical characteristics of patients with and without vascular disease

-The distribution of different types of AF was almost equal in all study group (32% patients were diagnosed with paroxysmal AF, 29% - with persistent AF and 33% - with permanent AF).
-A high thromboembolic risk, with CHA2DS2-VASc score ≥2, was recorded in 79%, while a high risk for bleeding (HAS-BLED score ≥3) was documented in 16%.
-According to antithrombotic treatment, 17% were treated at least with one antiplatelet drug, while anticoagulant therapy was used in 589 (89%) AF patients.
+Of these, 683 patients had data on CAD and PAD, therefore included into the present analysis (Figure 1): 32% patients were diagnosed with paroxysmal AF, 29% - with persistent AF and 33% - with permanent AF).
+A high thromboembolic risk (CHA2DS2-VASc score ≥2) was recorded in 79%, while a high risk for bleeding (HAS-BLED score ≥3) was documented in 16%.
+Of the whole cohort, 17% were treated at least with one antiplatelet drug, while anticoagulant therapy was used in 589 (89%) AF patients.
 Overall, 395 (60%) patients were treated with a statin.

 Vascular disease was recorded in 293 patients (44%).
-Baseline clinical characteristics in patients with and without vascular disease are summarized in Table 1, whereas detailed characteristics in subgroup of patients with vascular disease (CAD, PAD and CAD+PAD) are summarized in Table S2 (supplementary material online).
-Patients with vascular disease were older, more often had permanent AF, hypertension, diabetes mellitus, hypercholesterolemia, heart failure (HF), chronic kidney disease (CKD).
-On echocardiography examination, patients with vascular disease were characterized by lower ejection fraction, heart cavities enlargement and left ventricular hypertrophy as compared to those without vascular disease.
-Laboratory tests showed lower estimated glomerular filtration rate and cholesterol values among vascular disease group.
+Baseline clinical characteristics in patients with and without vascular disease are summarized in Table 1, while detailed characteristics in subgroup of patients with vascular disease (CAD, PAD and CAD+PAD) are summarized in supplementary Table S2.
+Patients with vascular disease were older, more prevalent permanent AF, hypertension, diabetes mellitus, hypercholesterolemia, heart failure (HF), chronic kidney disease (CKD).
+On echocardiography, patients with vascular disease were characterized by lower ejection fraction, heart cavities enlargement and left ventricular hypertrophy as compared to those without vascular disease.
+Laboratory tests showed lower estimated glomerular filtration rate and cholesterol values among the vascular disease group.

 As expected, patients with vascular disease had higher CHA2DS2-VASc and HAS-BLED scores than patients without vascular disease.
-The TBE were recorded in 13% (vs 11% in those without vascular disease, p=0.40) and HE in 9.9% (vs 6.0%, p=0.06).
+At followup, TE were recorded in 13% (vs 11% in those without vascular disease, p=0.40) and HE in 9.9% (vs 6.0%, p=0.06).

-Pharmacological therapies distribution
+Pharmacological therapies

 Patients with vascular disease were more commonly treated with antiplatelet drugs, usually acetylsalicylic acid, than those without (p<0.0001).
 Similarly, clopidogrel (p<0.0001), ACE inhibitors (p<0.0001), aldosterone receptor antagonists (p<0.0001), diuretics (p<0.0001) and statins (p<0.0001) were more used in vascular disease patients (Table 2).

 In patients treated with OAC (n = 589), the temporal trend of treatment patterns was assessed by the year of patient enrollment (Figure 2).
 In both groups, the prescription rate of NOAC increased in parallel with decreasing rates of VKA over time.
 This trend was consistent regardless of vascular disease status and concomitant use of antiplatelet therapy.